-If you would like to request a training listed below, complete the form below.
-If you are looking for a training that is not listed below, let us know.
+If you would like to request an offering listed below, complete the form below.
+If you are looking for a training that is not listed below, please let us know.

 Understanding Harassment and Discrimination in the Workplace